Are you opti or Pessi

 Canli, T., Ferri, J., & Duman, E. A. (2009).
 Genetics of emotion regulation.
 Neuroscience, 164(1), 43-54.

 These references include seminal works and recent studies that provide comprehensive insights into the effects of optimism and pessimism.
-For specific trials and detailed results, accessing academic databases like PubMed, PsycINFO, or Google Scholar would be beneficial.
+For specific trials and detailed results, accessing academic databases like PubMed, PsycINFO, or Google Scholar may be beneficial.